 The school is not directly responsible for bullying outside of the school premises.
-However, we aim to influence children's attitudes to help to decrease incidents of our pupils bullying outside of school.
+However, we aim to influence children's attitudes to help to decrease incidents of our pupils bullying or being bullied outside of school.
 We will empower our pupils to apply our positive behavioural strategies out of school to encourage local community cohesion.